ukhsa-collaboration/snapperdb/README.md

 $ pip2 install -e snapperdb
 ```

-Add the installation destination to your PYTHONPATH or run from the installtion path.
+Add the installation destination to your PYTHONPATH or run from the installation path.

 ---